Clatters/Sibilla/README.md

 We highly suggest you to give it a try, it's super fun and that's actually how the first Sibilla audio prototype was born!

+> [!IMPORTANT]
-Please consider the fact that, at the moment, not all the PureData objects are supported by Heavy hvcc compiler.
-You can refer to this list of not-supported objects but do note this is non-exhaustive and may be not fully up to date.
+> Please consider the fact that, at the moment, not all the PureData objects are supported by Heavy hvcc compiler.
+You can refer to this ***list of not-supported objects*** but do note this is non-exhaustive and may be not fully up to date.
 Please report any missing pd-vanilla objects.

 #### Message Objects